They move very quickly

 Romance scams usually rely on fast trust, emotional pressure and isolation from people who might help you check.

-They may use affection, flattery or future plans before you really know them.
+They may use affection, flattery, future plans or intense attention before you really know them.

-What to doThey may avoid video calls, give excuses or use stolen photos and fake profiles.
+What to doThey may avoid video calls, give repeated excuses or use stolen photos and fake profiles.

-Check safelyRequests may involve travel, illness, fees, crypto, gift cards or urgent emergencies.
+Check safelyRequests may involve travel, illness, fees, crypto, gift cards, investment opportunities or sudden emergencies.

 Pause firstOne of these signs is enough to stop and check with someone you trust.

-Scammers often ask victims not to tell family or friends because outside advice breaks the scam.
+Scammers often ask victims not to tell family or friends because outside advice can break the scam.

-Be wary of bank transfers, crypto, gift cards, courier fees, medical costs or travel costs.
+Be wary of bank transfers, crypto, gift cards, courier fees, medical costs, travel costs or investment payments.

-Repeated excuses, poor-quality calls or sudden emergencies can be part of the pattern.
+Repeated excuses, poor-quality calls, sudden emergencies or pressure to move platforms can be part of the pattern.

-Phrases like βif you loved meβ or βyou are my only hopeβ are pressure tactics.
+Phrases like "if you loved me", "you are my only hope" or "do not tell anyone" are pressure tactics.

-Work through these calmly.
-You do not need to confront the person or prove everything before protecting yourself.
+You do not need to prove everything before protecting yourself.
+Start by stopping the pressure and keeping evidence.

 Do not send further payments, gift cards, crypto, ID documents, bank details or security codes.

 Choose a calm person outside the situation.
-Explain what has happened and show them the messages.
+Explain what has happened and show them the messages if you can.

-Save usernames, photos, chat messages, phone numbers, email addresses, bank details and payment receipts.
+Save usernames, photos, profile links, chat messages, phone numbers, email addresses, bank details and payment receipts.

-Use your banking app, card or official website.
-Tell them you may have been affected by a scam.
+Use your banking app, card number or official website.
+Tell them you may have been affected by a scam and ask what can be done.

 Change passwords for email, social media, dating apps and any account where details may have been shared.

-Report fraud through Report Fraud.
+Report fraud through the UK fraud reporting route.
 Suspicious emails can be forwarded to report@phishing.gov.uk and scam texts to 7726.

-These guides may help if the romance scam involved another type of fraud.
+These guides may help if the romance scam involved money, account access or suspicious links.

-Read the money guidanceSecure your email, social accounts and passwords.
+Read the money guidanceSecure your email, social accounts and passwords if details may have been shared.

 Read the account guidanceClose the page, check what you entered and secure any account involved.